 The ocean life in Kahalu’u bay is already suffering under the popularity of the beach so please be mindful of the following tips that help preserve the corals.

-Another way you can help protect the reef is to use reef-safe sunscreen.
+- Another way you can help protect the reef is to use reef-safe sunscreen.
 Most major sunscreen brands contain chemicals that are known to cause coral bleaching and are harmful to the reef.
 Reef-safe sunscreens are made with the active ingredients Zinc oxide or Titanium dioxide.
-The previously mentioned mobile Kahalu’u Bay Education Center is parked at the beach daily with information on how to protect the reef while snorkeling and swimming.
+As of 2021 two new reef-safe sunscreen dispensers have been installed at the pavilion, please use those if you didn’t bring reef-safe sunscreen yourself.
+For a list of reef-safe sunscreen brands and local retailers where they can be purchased, visit the Kahaluʻu Bay Education Center website.

 Surf Lessons & Surfboard Rentals